 Why President Trump's U.K. state visit comes at an awkward time for Britain's leader

-London — President Trump is due to arrive for a historic second official state visit to the U.K. on Wednesday evening in London.
-He can look forward to the pomp and pageantry of a formal state dinner at Windsor Castle, hosted by King Charles III.
+London — President Trump arrived in London on Tuesday for a historic second official state visit to the U.K., and he can look forward to the pomp and pageantry of a formal state dinner at Windsor Castle on Wednesday evening, hosted by King Charles III.

 But the timing of his visit is potentially awkward for Mr. Trump and his host, British Prime Minister Keir Starmer, and will likely bring more unwanted questions for the U.S. leader, coming immediately on the heels of the Starmer's decision to fire his ambassador in Washington, Peter Mandelson, in response to new revelations about his past friendship with the late convicted sex offender .